 The Bank offers benefits to former or inactive employees.
-Postemployment benefit costs are actuarially determined and include the cost of medical and dental insurance, survivor income, disability benefits, and self-insured workers' compensation expenses.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 2012 and 2011, were \$23 million and \$20 million, respectively.
+Postemployment benefit costs are actuarially determined using a December 31 measurement date and include the cost of medical, dental, and vision insurance; survivor income; disability benefits; and self-insured workers' compensation expenses.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2013 and 2012, were \$22 million and \$23 million, respectively.
 This cost is included as a component of "Accrued benefit costs" in the Statements of Condition.
-Net periodic postemployment benefit expense included in 2012 and 2011 operating expenses were \$5 million and \$4 million, respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Income and Comprehensive Income.
+Net periodic postemployment benefit expense included in 2013 and 2012 operating expenses were \$2 million and \$5 million, respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Income and Comprehensive Income.